 sexual health & sex therapy

 Understanding your own sexual needs and desires is paramount to how you communicate with your sexual partner(s).
 We work with clients of all sexual lifestyles to help them discover, define and own their sexuality in order to create sexual health that is positive, pleasurable and safe.
-Robyn is currently in training to become a certified sex therapist and under supervision of a certified sex therapist supervisor.
+Robyn is currently in training as a sex therapist and under supervision of a certified sex therapist supervisor.
 Check out our most popular group being offered again in this fall joining other folks in breaking through the stigmas of purity culture.

 children and teens